top of page

 Article 47

-The password must not refer to any recognizable concept, object or idea.
-Therefore, you should avoid using significant dates, days of the week, months of the year, people's names, and telephone numbers in passwords.
+The password must not refer to any recognizable concept, object, or idea.
+Therefore, the use of significant dates, days of the week, months of the year, names of people, phone numbers in passwords must be avoided.

 Article 48